yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 ...
 ...and so on...
 ```
-It's best to always keep an eye on both outputs as it provides a lot of useful information that might help you.
+It's best to always keep an eye on both outputs as they provide a lot of additional information that might help you.
 At this stage you know everything is configured and set up properly.
 You are ready for action.

 ## Start debugging your program: